Astelor/grad-project/project-plan.md

 	- > could theorize the attack

 ## Input validation
-- desanitize the input as another module
+- sanitize the input as another module

 ## Timing analysis